Knee Replacement Lawsuit

-Recalled Knee Replacement Implants
+Prominent Knee Replacement Recalls

-If your knee replacement implant is on this list – or if you aren’t sure what device your doctor implanted during your knee replacement – call your surgeon.
+If your knee replacement system is on this list – or if you aren’t sure what device your doctor implanted during your knee replacement – call your surgeon.
 Some people may not notice signs of failure immediately, but there are some things to look out for if you have a knee implant the manufacturer recalled.
 For instance, when there is pain in the knee that has the implant or a decrease in the mobility of the knee, the implant may be failing.
 Pain and swelling may be signs of infection, but they can also indicate a wearing down of the joint or its loosening.

 The loss of knee mobility may accompany stiffness and instability or cause a person to limp.
 When a knee replacement fails, the resulting revisions can be extremely challenging.
 Though some fail due to other causes, others fail because of a manufacturer’s design flaw.
 Either way, defective devices can result in serious complications.

 Knee Replacement Surgery Complication: The Next Step